 Continue reading "Recipe for spinach salad with bell pepper, olives, feta, and pine nuts" »

 Have you had your fill of asparagus yet?
 Neither have I. However, I am a little bit over asparagus soup, asparagus frittata, and asparagus stir-fry, which is why this vegan brown rice salad with asparagus, avocado, pecans and basil pesto is such a welcome addition to the Spring repertoire.
 If you have pesto in your freezer from last summer -- any kind of pesto will do -- please use it here.
 I've tried kale pesto I froze last September, and red pepper pesto (which, I admit, improved the color of the finished dish), made from a jar of roasted peppers.
 And if you don't have your own pesto and don't want to make it from scratch, take some help from the grocery store and buy a good-quality pesto to make the dressing for this salad.
 There's no mayonnaise to spoil in the heat, which makes this salad perfect for picnics and summer potlucks.

-Continue reading "Recipe for cucumber ribbon salad with ranch-style buttermilk herb dressing" »
+Continue reading "Recipe for vegan brown rice salad with asparagus, avocado, pecans, and pesto dressing" »

-Continue reading "Recipe for roasted chickpeas with raisins, parsley and mint" »
+Continue reading "Recipe for cauliflower salad with white beans, feta and pine nuts" »